 Prime Day 2019 was a two-day sale of pretty much non-stop deals that started at midnight on 15th July, 2019.
 In Australia, it kicked off at local AEST time, but ended when the sales event finished in the US, making for a marathon 65-hour shopping event.
 Back in 2018, it was a 36-hour shopping spree that landed on 16th July.

-The Prime Day 2020 date has not yet been announced by Amazon but we can assume the global Covid-19 crisis will mean it takes place much later in the year than usual, if it happens at all.
-The closer we get to Black Friday, the less likely it may be that we get any Amazon Prime Day at all.
+The Prime Day 2020 date has not yet been announced by Amazon officially but due to the global Covid-19 crisis it is taking place much later in the year than usual, with the latest leak suggesting an October 13 date.

 Last year, Amazon announced the Prime Day date on 25th June, so we're already well past the usual time of year when Amazon would reveal the big day.